Paulanthonyrocks/R1v0.1/frontend/app/implementation_plan.md

-# Implementation Plan: Pavement Analysis Frontend (Next.js)
+# Frontend Implementation Plan: Pavement Analysis Module

-This document outlines the implementation plan for the frontend of the Pavement Analysis system, integrating with the Python backend via API endpoints.
+This document outlines the implementation plan for the frontend of the Pavement Analysis system, which is a module within the larger Traffic Management Hub.
+It details the integration with the Python backend via API endpoints and the specific components and functionalities required for this module.

 ## Authentication Note (IMPORTANT)